Docker Deployment of Pathway Live Data Framework

 Deployment is a critical step that should never be overlooked.

-Pathway is fully compatible with Python and leverages its flexibility to provide various deployment options.
+The Pathway Live Data Framework is fully compatible with Python and leverages its flexibility to provide various deployment options.

-Pathway is fully Python-compatible: you can use any existing Python deployment method.
+The Pathway Live Data Framework is fully Python-compatible: you can use any existing Python deployment method.

-Whether starting a new project or adding Pathway to an existing one, it allows you to choose the best approach that suits your needs.
+Whether starting a new project or adding the Pathway Live Data Framework to an existing one, it allows you to choose the best approach that suits your needs.

-In this article, we will explore how to deploy a Pathway project using Docker.
+In this article, we will explore how to deploy a Pathway Live Data Framework project using Docker.

 Why Docker?